Mindful Materials

 Soft Pastels

-Linsey is currently exploring ways to efficiently make her own compressed charcoal and soft pastels with natural pigments and binders.
+Linsey is currently exploring ways to efficiently make her own soft pastels with natural pigments and binders.

 Wood Panels